wghost/XCOM-Mutators/UPK-Patches/README.md

 2. Try to replace an entire class with its subclass, if you can and if this suits your goals.

 3. If not - try to modify an existing function as little as possible.

+XComMutatorEnabler.txt contains all the patches necessary to enable mutators.

+ModifyActorProperties.txt contains patches to allow static map objects modification by scripting.